 But once the cartoons began to flash across the screen the brothers forgot about the mandate.

 Years later, the boys never forgot as they often mimicked their Father’s soliloquies word for word all while keeping his mandate.

 Setting an example was always something that we endeavored to do, often without thinking about it.

-Perhaps it was the spirit of repetition that was our Father’s calling card, but we always endeavor to walk that line.
+Perhaps it was the spirit of repetition that was our Father’s calling card, but we always endeavored to walk that line.